top of page

 Post-translational modifications of protein backbones

 The polypeptide backbone makes up approximately 50% of every protein's mass.
 Originally thought to be inert, emerging evidence suggests that protein backbones are subject to a plethora of site-specific post-translational modifications.
 Similarly to well-studied modifications of amino acid side chains, backbone modifications can control protein structure and function.
-We are developing and applying a suite of chemical biology technologies to reveal when, where and how backbone modifications impact biological processes.
+We are developing and applying a suite of chemical biology technologies to discover and manipulate protein backbone modifications.
+Our long-term goal is to elucidate when, where and how these fascinating modifications impact biological processes.

 Molecular ageing